 The accelerator program is divided into two parts, each three-month-long.
 The first part is the “Form”, where individuals build their business idea.
 Depending on the amount of traction the idea gets, the participants get to the second round, called “Launch” and only 30% can make it to the second round.
 In the second round, the participants are given guidance on running a business.
 The participants have to pitch their idea on the demo day at the end of the program.

-Entrepreneur First invests £80k in each startup in Europe, and SG$75k in Asia in return of 10% equity share.
+Entrepreneur First invests £80k in each startup in Europe, and SG$75k in Asia in return for a 10% equity share.

 So far Entrepreneur First has worked with 2000+ individuals funding over 300 companies.
 Some of the successful companies from this accelerator program are Adbrain, Echobox, Blaze bike light, Bloomsbury.ai, Transcelestial, etc.